 Another study by The Clatterbridge Cancer Centre in the UK followed cancer patients three years after completing treatment.
 In October 2013, doctors sent questionnaires to 189 patients who received Taxotere chemotherapy in 2010.
 Among 134 respondents, 15.8% reported they still suffered persistent scalp hair loss three years later.

 Researchers concluded that “Long term significant scalp alopecia (here lasting for up to 3.5 years following completion of chemotherapy) may affect 10-15% of patients following docetaxel for EBC.
 This appears to be unrelated to other patient and treatment characteristics.”

 What Alternative Chemo Drugs to Taxotere Exist?

 If Taxotere was the only viable taxane drug, permanent alopecia would be an acceptable trade for saving cancer patients’ lives.
-But Taxol, Taxotere’s closest competitor that shares a similar mechanism of action, is not linked to permanent hair loss.
+But Taxol, Taxotere’s closest competitor, doesn’t cause permanent hair loss.
 In fact, Taxol actually be more effective than Taxotere for cancer patients.
 A study on Taxol’s efficacy found that one weekly dose for 12 weeks was more effective than taking four Taxol treatments every three weeks.
 It also evaluated Taxotere, but concluded that “weekly Taxol was more effective.”

 Did Manufacturer Sanofi Downplay Taxotere Side Effects?